Enjoy the poems below in honor of National Poetry Month

 I wanted to write a sort of theme poem for The Apostolic Poets Society (TAPS).
-I've been the group's assistant director and poetry adviser since its inception in 2010.
+I've been a member since its inception in 2010.
 I wrote this little poem during one of our events.
 As a poet for Christ, it speaks the sentiments of my heart.

 THE WORDS OF MY MOUTH